-- In summary, in order to reduce the scope for misunderstandings and margin disputes, it is best practice to agree the following parameters for the calculation of variation margins before trading and to document the agreed parameters (possibly in Annex I of the GMRA): - Price sources to be used to value collateral, either routinely or in the event of a margin dispute. - Whether the middle or bid rate will be used in the valuation of collateral. - When new transactions are to be included in the calculation of Net Exposure and when maturing or terminated transactions are to be dropped. - In the case of sell/buy-backs, the reference rate and any spread to be used to fix the interest rate at which compensatory (manufactured) payments will be reinvested until the Repurchase Date. - Exposure thresholds/minimum transfer amounts, if any. - Security issues or classes of security that will be acceptable in margin transfers. - Whether initial margin or Haircuts will be applied to margin securities - Deadlines for delivering cash margin and margin securities. - The reference rate and any spread to be used to fix the interest rate on cash margin.
+- 3.68 In summary, in order to reduce the scope for misunderstandings and margin disputes, it is best practice to agree the following parameters for the calculation of variation margins before trading and to document the agreed parameters (possibly in Annex I of the GMRA): - Price sources to be used to value collateral, either routinely or in the event of a margin dispute. - Whether the middle or bid rate will be used in the valuation of collateral. - When new transactions are to be included in the calculation of Net Exposure and when maturing or terminated transactions are to be dropped. - In the case of sell/buy-backs, the reference rate and any spread to be used to fix the interest rate at which compensatory (manufactured) payments will be reinvested until the Repurchase Date. - Definitions of business days for the purposes of calculating Net